okta/okta.github.io/_source/_posts/2018-06-06-node-api-oauth-client-credentials.md

 description: "This article shows how to secure a Node API with an OAuth 2.0 client credentials flow."
 tags: [node, jwt, express, javascript, authentication]
 tweets:
  - "OAuth 2.0's Client Credentials flow makes it possible to securely communicate between applications.
-Learn how to use it in a @nodejs architecture today! #oauth2 #nodejs #expressjs"
+Learn how to use it in a @nodejs architecture today! #oauth2 #expressjs"
  - "Node + @expressjs are a match made in heaven!
 Did you know you can securely communicate between @nodejs apps using #oauth2 and client credentials?
-Learn how today in this excellent tutorial. #nodejs #expressjs"
+Learn how today in this excellent tutorial."
 ---

 Securing server-to-server API services can be tricky.
 OAuth 2.0 is an excellent way to offload user authentication to another service, but what if there is no user to authenticate?
 In this article, I'll show you how you can use OAuth 2.0 outside the context of a user, in what is also known as the Client Credentials Flow.